adobe/aem-project-archetype/README.md

      -DarchetypeVersion=12 \
      -DarchetypeCatalog=https://repo.adobe.com/nexus/content/groups/public/

-Where 11 is the archetype version number that you want to use.
+Where 12 is the archetype version number that you want to use (see archetype versions below).

 ### Available properties